gmishka96/MyoAndroidBlePlugin/README.md

 It starts a foreground service that attempts to connect, read and write GATT characteristics and subscribe to notificaitons.

 The plugin was built and used for this application: https://github.com/gmishka96/MyoArmband3DMobile

+Almost same plugin functionality was used in this project: https://github.com/gmishka96/MyoMario